joshbrew/webgpujs/README.md

 See [`./src/types.ts`](./src/types.ts) for input options, this is all rough cut as we need to make things like vertex buffers and variable typing more explicit to open up more options for rendering.

 You can do everything to pass all of your own shader text and pipeline settings etc to the shader helper, without touching our transpiler, the point will be to make it easier to hybridize code and otherwise not handicap ourselves with this little framework.
 It all needs to be documented and expanded on as things solidify.
+There is plenty missing especially for rendering.

 ### Contribute!